graphcore/pytorch-lightning-examples/tutorials/README.md

 The comments in each one describe what it is doing/showing.

-There is a simple model which we use to create the examples.
+There is a simple model which we use to compose the examples.
 * `simple_torch_model.py` A simple model for us to use in the examples.

 The examples show: